EaseTech/trapeze-new/README.md

+# Getting started
+Simply download the contents of this repo and run npm start

+Note: You should have npm, bower installed on your machine.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.